eMonolith/IEC2D/README.md

     A game simulator of an IEC fusor that I will improve as my knowledge of particle system algorithems improves.
-There are improvements on the drawing board now, but I lack the knowledge to implament them in C or C++.
+There are improvements on the drawing board now, but I lack the knowledge to implement them in C or C++.
     As my knowledge of particle systems algorithems improves so too will IEC2D.

 --------------------------------------------------------------------------------------------